Our lawyers are investigating toxic baby food autism lawsuits.

-Product liability lawsuits are now getting filed across the country against baby food manufacturers.
+Product liability lawsuits are now being filed nationwide against baby food manufacturers.
 These baby food autism lawsuits allege that the manufacturers knowingly sold their products with unsafe levels of toxic metals and that the plaintiffs developed autism spectrum disorders from consuming them in their baby foods.

 Baby Food Lawsuit Updates

-May 2022: Retail giant Walmart is becoming increasingly involved in the toxic baby food litigation.
-Recently a federal judge in California ruled that plaintiffs could move forward with a proposed class action against Walmart alleging that its Parent’s Choice brand baby food contains toxic metals.
-Independent lab testing by a non-profit group confirmed that Walmart brand baby food products contain toxic metals that have been linked to autism and neurologic disorders.
+May 2022: Retail giant Walmart is increasingly involved in the toxic baby food litigation.
+Recently a federal judge in California ruled that plaintiffs could move forward with a proposed class action against Walmart, alleging that its Parent’s Choice brand baby food contains toxic metals.
+Independent lab testing by a non-profit group confirmed that Walmart brand baby food products contain toxic metals linked to autism and neurologic disorders.

 Heavy Metals Are Discovered in Baby Foods

-An organization called Happy Babies Bright Futures (“HBBF”), published a report in October 2019 detailing the shocking results of extensive product testing performed on 168 different baby food brands in the U.S. The testing revealed that almost all the baby food products contained toxic heavy metals such as mercury, arsenic, and lead.
+In response to the concerns about toxic metals in baby food, some consumer advocacy groups, including the Environmental Defense Fund and Healthy Babies Bright Futures, have conducted their own tests and called on the food industry to reduce the levels of toxic metals in baby food.
+An organization called Happy Babies Bright Futures (“HBBF”), published a report in October 2019 detailing the shocking results of extensive product testing performed on 168 different baby food brands in the U.S. The testing revealed that almost all baby food products contained toxic heavy metals such as mercury, arsenic, and lead.
 A large percentage of these baby foods products contained these metals at extremely high levels, often 100-200 times above the maximum safe levels set by the FDA.

-The contaminated baby foods products with unsafe levels of these toxins included traditional spoon-fed baby foods in jars or pouches such as carrots, mashed peas, and sweet potatoes.
-Other types of baby foods such as “puffs” and snacks made with rice flour were also included.
+The contaminated baby foods products with unsafe levels of these toxins included traditional spoon-fed baby foods in jars or pouches, such as carrots, mashed peas, and sweet potatoes.
+Other baby foods such as “puffs” and snacks made with rice flour were also included.

-The levels of these toxins found in the baby food products were often hundreds of times higher than the maximum safe levels allowed for other products like bottled water.
+The toxins in baby food products were often hundreds of times higher than the maximum safe levels for other products like bottled water.
 For instance, the FDA’s maximum safe level for lead in bottled water is 5 ppb.
 Some baby foods contained leads at 800 ppb – nearly 200 times the maximum limit.

-What was most surprising – actually, depressing is a better word – about the Congressional Report, however, was that most of the baby foods companies were fully aware that their products contained toxic metals at these levels, but sold them anyway.
+What was most surprising – actually, depressing is a better word – about the Congressional Report, however, was that most baby foods companies were fully aware that their products contained toxic metals at these levels but sold them anyway.

 Which Baby Foods Had the Highest Levels of Heavy Metals?

-Although the Congressional Report identified toxic metals in over 150 different baby foods, there were a few brands that has extremely high levels of these metals.
+Although the Congressional Report identified toxic metals in over 150 different baby foods, a few brands had extremely high levels of these metals.
 These included: